mbr1t0/COP-3014CE-Project/Brito_DESCRIPTION.md

 **Title: Video Game Information**

 **Description:**
 In this project, I will create a program that gives video game information using C++.
-The program will allow the user to input the name, total hours played, price, and personal game rating from 1-5 stars for 5 video games.
-The user will then receive a result of average game hours, total money spent, average game ratings, and some feedback.
+The program will allow the user to input the name, total hours played, price, and personal game rating from 1-5 stars for 10 video games.
+The user will then receive a result of total game hours, average game hours, total money spent, average game ratings, and some feedback.

 **Requirements:**